mariafernandamamone/Fernanda-Mamone-Portfolio/README.md

 # María Fernanda Mamone – Portfolio

-Hi 👋 I’m María Fernanda Mamone, a Fullstack Developer currently completing a Master’s program in Web Development.
+Hi 👋 I’m María Fernanda Mamone, a Fullstack Developer currently completing a Master’s program in Web Development at Conquer Blocks Academy.

 This repository contains my personal portfolio built with modern frontend tools and a strong focus on clean structure, scalability, and real-world development practices.